semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 A capturing ellipsis `$...X` matches the same contents as an ordinary ellipsis `...` but additionally captures the contents and assigns it to the metavariable `X`.

 Repeating a capturing ellipsis such as in `$...A, $...A` requires the same exact contents to be matched, including the same whitespace.
 This is an unfortunate limitation of the implementation.
-For example, `$...A, $...A` matches `1 2, 1 2` and `1   2, 1   2` but unfortunately it doesn't match `1 2, 1   2`.
+For example, `$...A, $...A` matches `1 2, 1 2` and `1   2, 1   2` but unfortunately, it doesn't match `1 2, 1   2`.

 ### Single-line mode